-Something to keep in mind is that the cat’s claws do not retract completely inside the paw.
+Remember that a cat’s claws do not completely retract inside the paw.

-The claws just stay in a resting position, up off the ground, and rest in the fur around the toes and still protrude from the fur.
+The claws stay resting up off the ground.
+Claws rest in the fur around the toes and still protrude outward and are visible.

-When a cat wants to use the claws, he/she contracts a tendon that then extends out and down.
+When cats want to use the claws, they contract a tendon that extends them out and down.

-With retracted claws, the cat doesn’t wear and tear anything while touching the ground.
+Cats do not wear and tear anything while touching the ground with retracted claws.

-This also makes sure they retain their sharpness.
+This ability makes sure that claws retain their sharpness.

-When the cat’s claws curve at the ends, it helps them in catching, holding prey, and climbing.
+When cat claws curve at the ends, it helps them catch, hold prey, and climb.

-The habit of a cat scratching surfaces aids it in shedding the claws.
+The habit of a cat scratching surfaces aids in shedding its claws.

-This enables the continued growth of the claws to get rid of the worn-out.
+Scratching enables the continued growth of the claws after getting rid of the worn-out.

 Reasons Why Your Cat Doesn’t Retract Its Claws

-Thus, the absence of not retracting its claws will lead to several issues.
+Thus, the absence of the ability to retract claws in cats leads to several issues.

-The claws will easily catch furniture and clothing, causing destruction.
+The claws easily catch furniture and clothing, causing destruction.

-Moreover, too much growth of the claws leads to curling in the paw pad and breaking claws.
+Moreover, too much growth of the claws leads to curling in the paw pad, which causes cat injuries.

-Cats play through exercising their hunting instincts using their claws.
+Cats play by exercising their hunting instincts using their claws.

-Thus, cats don’t like retracting their claws while in this mood, and if you are playing with him/her, you can easily get hurt.
+Thus, cats don’t like retracting their claws while in this playing mood, and if you are playing with them, you can easily get your claws scratched.

-This is because of their mentality and nature.
+This behavior is because of their hunting mentality and nature.

-At a tender age, you need to train your cat on when they need to retrain their claws for everyone’s safety.
+At a tender age, you must train your cat on the occasions they need to retrain their claws for everyone’s safety.